WordPress-Phoenix/wordpress-development-toolkit/docs/security.md

 # On WordPress Security

+### THIS PAGE NEEDS FORMATTING AND COMPLETION, PRs welcome!

 * Using Nonces

 The primary security mechanism in WordPress is nonces.
 Nonces are time-stamped and tap into the logged-in user cookie.
 All nonces in the WordPress Admin leveraging the REST API should use the `wp_rest` action ( `wp_create_nonce('wp_rest')` ) and be passed via either the `_wpnonce` data param (GET or POST) or the `X-WP-Nonce` header.